Sperm count and sperm abnormality in male mice after exposure to 2.45 GHz microwave radiation

 Main findings

-Exposure to 2.45 GHz microwaves at 44 W/kg for 30 minutes caused maximal decreases in sperm count and increased abnormal sperm morphology 2-4 weeks post-exposure.
-Reduced male fertility correlated with reduced pregnancy rate but less with pre-implantation survival.
-Abnormally shaped sperm were induced, but fertilizing sperm did not carry dominant mutations causing embryo death.
+Adult male mice exposed (posterior half-body) to 2.45 GHz microwaves at 44 W/kg for 30 min showed decreased sperm count and increased abnormal sperm morphology, with maximal responses 2–4 weeks post-exposure.
+The authors conclude reduced male fertility correlated well with reduced pregnancy rate but less well with pre-implantation survival, and state that sperm achieving fertilization could not have carried a dominant mutation causing post-implantation embryo death.

 Outcomes measured